Outdoor lights in a Florida landscape

 With in-ground lighting, circular lights are installed flush with the walkway, or driveway.
 This is a sophisticated choice for sleek daytime visuals, making it a stylish way to increase safety and visibility across your property.

-As their name suggests, these fixtures cast light either upward or downward.
-Up lights are great for highlighting features or architecture that you’re proud of, or for more of a dramatic flair for lighting walls, rocks, or trees.
-Down lights are great for illuminating general areas, or for placing within trees for a moonlighting effect that emulates the romance and whimsy of natural moonlight, casting the shadows of the branches below.
+As their names suggest, these fixtures cast light either upward or downward.
+Up lights are great for highlighting features or architecture that you’re proud of, or to add dramatic flair for lighting walls, rocks, or trees.
+Down lights are great for illuminating general areas, or for placing within trees for an effect that emulates the romance and whimsy of natural moonlight, casting the shadows of the branches below.

 Water Lighting

 These lights are completely sealed and waterproof, perfect for ponds, fountains, or pools.
-Choosing a multicolor option light widens your aesthetic design, allowing you to change the highlight color to your heart’s desire.
+Choosing a multicolor light allows you to change the highlight color to your heart’s desire.

-Very similar to one another, spotlights are narrower concentrations of light (usually around 45 degrees), whereas floodlights are wider (usually 120 degrees).
-Paired with motion-activated sensors, these are best for safety-intended options (and the most common outdoor lighting you’ll see).
+These lighting types are very similar, mostly differing in how focused they are.
+Spotlights are narrower concentrations of light (usually around 45 degrees), whereas floodlights are wider (usually 120 degrees).
+Paired with motion-activated sensors, both are most commonly used for increased security and visibility at night.

 Your Experts in Outdoor Lighting

-With all of these lighting options, calling the licensed professionals at BrightWater Irrigation and Lighting for installation is best.
-Electrical can be tricky, dangerous, and potentially deadly when improperly handled.
-Our qualified technicians are highly trained to ensure your lightscaping is properly installed to withstand our seasonally harsh Florida climate.
+Regardless of the type of outdoor lighting you choose, calling the licensed professionals at BrightWater Irrigation & Lighting for installation is best.
+Electrical work can be tricky, dangerous, and even deadly when improperly handled.
+Our qualified technicians are highly trained to ensure your lightscaping is properly installed to withstand Orlando FL’s weather.

 Back to Outdoor Lighting